kpocza/LoWe/docs/mplayer.md

 ​		Moreover the Framebuffer Exposer window will popup.

 The devices created by LoWeAgent will disappear when the lxss session ends.
 They have to be recreated next time.

+Next time you may start   ```./loweagent -o mplayer.log mplayer``` to forward log messages to mplayer.log instead of stdout.

 5. In the other Bash window start mplayer with some video or audio like